 iPad Air 5 design, features and specs

 Apart from the rumored OLED display, not much is known about the rest of the specs for the potential iPad Air 5.
-However, one report claims that the iPad Air 5 could get iPad Pro-like features, such as an upgraded dual-camera system.
-The 5th generation of the iPad Air is also rumored to get an A15 Bionic chip, which will reportedly be revealed alongside the iPhone 13 lineup during Apple's September event.
+However, one report claims that the iPad Air 5 could get iPad Pro-like features, such as an upgraded dual-camera system with support for Center Stage, which allows the camera to digitally pan and zoom to track a subject around a room.

 The potential iPad Air 5 may also get a four-speaker audio system, which is currently equipped in the existing iPad Pro 2021 models.